AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `||example.org^$jsonprune=\$.a[?(has ad_origin)]` – remove all children of `a` that have an `ad_origin` key.
 * `||example.org^$jsonprune=\$.*.*[?(key-eq 'Some key' 'Some value')]` – remove all items that are at nesting level 3 and have a property "Some key" equal to "Some value".

+> **Compatibility with different versions of AdGuard.** Rules with the `$jsonprune` modifier are supported by AdGuard for Windows, Mac and Android.

 <a id="noop-modifier"></a>
 #### **`noop`**